williamtianqi/INTD365_GROUP/README.txt

 10. Provide 10 random sentences generated with grammar3.gr that illustrate your modifications.

+We have now modiffied our CFG into a PCFG.
+CFG is a context free grammar and PCFG is a probabilistic context free grammar.

+For example ->
+1 N A
+2 N B

+here, B is twice as likely to be chosen as the Noun for our sentence.
+Adjusting these relative probabilities allows us to have greater control on sentence generation.

 python randsent.py -g grammar3.gr -M 6 -n 10 -s NP